kinsomicrote/jioke.me/src/_notes/2019-09-28-who-are-the-members-of-your-village.md

 ![Alt Text](https://media.giphy.com/media/lkdH8FmImcGoylv3t3/giphy.gif)

 I was in search of a mentor when I started off learning to code.
 I always viewed mentorship as a crucial path to greater height in life.
-As such, I had thought it important to submit yourself to a mentor.
+As such, I had thought it was important to submit yourself to a mentor.
 This is popular among Christians, where we have "fathers", and "mothers".
-A relationship between an elder and a younger person, where the elder serves a guide to the younger folk, as is evident in the case of Paul and Timothy in the Bible.
+A relationship between an elder and a younger person, where the elder serves as a guide to the younger folk, as is evident in the case of Paul and Timothy in the Bible.

 I searched for something like to this.
 So I sent tons and tons of DM on Twitter.
 I never got a solid, "Yes, I'll be your mentor."